-It feels good to bake when it snows and cookies are always perfect with some hot tea or my favorite Turkish coffee.
-Also, the holidays are the perfect time to reach out to friends and family.
-I’m always a fan of doing that with food and make edible gifts to friends and family.
+It feels good to bake when it snows, and cookies are always perfect with hot tea or my favorite Turkish coffee.
+Also, the holidays are the ideal time to reach out to friends and family.
+With cookies.

 Shortbread cookies are considered Christmas cookies, at least in the US.
 In other parts of the world, these cookies are enjoyed all year round.